malcprentice/malcprentice.github.io/Style-GiveClearPresentations.md

 ## General Style Tips
 * Present for other students, not Malc:
     * they didn't read what you did
-    * define or avoid words they won’t know
+    * define or avoid words they won't know
 * Make sure it is INTERESTING
 * Any words hard to pronounce?
     * If they're important, practice